quiteconfused/stock_picker/README.md

 ```
 ## Usage:

-### Just run the test once and test it out for yourself:
+### Just run the test once and test it out for yourself*
 ```
 python stacked_lstm.py -d
 ```
+* This generally consumes upwards 95% of my 1070 video cards ram, and about 4gb when running with the GPU

+#### IT REALLY SAVES ALOT OF TIME USING THE GPU

 ### Get an actual assessment running through the gauntlet of all model combinations
 ```